ippontech/blog-usa/posts/going-serverless.md

 This emphasizes that FaaS functions are not suitable for all use cases or at least will have to be adapted to overcome these constraints.
 For example, in a traditional application you may have a single service that performs a long task, whereas in FaaS you will probably have to separate it into different functions that are independent of each other but may be sequenced.

 ## Cold start
-The response time of your FaaS function to a request depends on a large number of factors and can range from 10 ms to more.
+The response time of your FaaS function to a request depends on a large number of factors and can range from 10ms to more.
 Let's be a little more precise, using an AWS Lambda as an example.

 You can split your execution process into 2 phases :

 - **Cold start**: time spent by the provider to initialize your function.
 - **Execution time**: time spent executing your core function (Handler).

 Basically, the execution time should remain stable for core execution.
 However, initialization may vary depending on your configuration.
-For your information, the initialization time is not invoiced if it does not exceed 10s.
+For your information, the initialization time is not billed if it does not exceed 10s.

-If your function is implemented in JavaScript or Python, which are interpreted languages with simple content (less than a thousand lines of code), the cold start should be between 10 to 100 ms. More complex functions may occasionally see this time increase.
+If your function is implemented in JavaScript or Python, which are interpreted languages with simple content (less than a thousand lines of code), the cold start should be between 10 to 100ms.
+More complex functions may occasionally see this time increase.

 If your Lambda function is executed in a JVM (Java, Scala, Kotlin,...), you can have a dramatically longer startup time (> 10 seconds) just to load the JVM.
 However, this only occurs in one of the following scenarios:

 - Your function rarely handles events (more than 10 minutes between invocations)